- ADDACS, AUDDIS, Bacs, DD hints and tips, direct debit solutions, Indemnity Claims, Scheme Rules

 The Direct Debit Top 10 Most Frequently Asked Questions:

-As one of a small number of Bacs accredited Direct Debit training companies, and as a consultancy and bureau service provider, we are regularly approached by organisations of all shapes and sizes to assist with their Direct Debit and/or Credit solutions.
-Over the last 10 years we have helped numerous businesses implement the most effective and efficient systems for their needs.
+As one of a small number of Bacs Accredited Direct Debit training companies, and as a specialised Direct Debit Consultancy and Bureau service provider, we are regularly approached by organisations of all shapes and sizes to assist with their Direct Debit and/or Credit solutions.
+Over the last 10 years we have helped numerous businesses implement the most effective Bacs systems for their needs.
 During this time there have been a number of questions and issues that come up time and time again.
-With our experience and knowledge of the Bacs scheme we have put together a list of the ten most frequently asked questions and the answers you need to know.
+With our experience and knowledge of the Bacs scheme we have put together a list of the most frequently asked questions and the answers you need to know.